Surfboardv2ray/v2ray-worker-sub/README.md

 # V2ray Worker Sub

 * This repository is mainly based on Vfarid's [V2ray-worker](https://github.com/vfarid/v2ray-worker) Project, version 2.3 with a minor change to return vmess:// proxies as well as vless:// correctly.
 Providers include Telegram Channels and publicly available v2ray subscriptions.

+# How to deploy

-* Note that there's a daily limitation (100,000) on Cloudflare's behalf.
-You could  deploy [Your Own Worker](https://www.youtube.com/watch?v=Jb_6jmrKKyo) using this [Bug fixed release](https://github.com/Surfboardv2ray/v2ray-worker-sub/releases/download/2.3.1/worker.js) of the script.
+* Since there's a daily limitation (100,000) on Cloudflare's behalf.
+There are two approaches to deploy your own version:
+* You could  deploy [Your Own Worker](https://www.youtube.com/watch?v=Jb_6jmrKKyo) using this [Bug fixed release](https://github.com/Surfboardv2ray/v2ray-worker-sub/releases/download/2.3.1/worker.js) of the script.
+* If you have a v2ray worker sub deployed on Cloudflare already, Fork this repository and create Actions Secret `INPUT_URL` and put your worker sub URL as the value.

 # SpeedTest and Sorting